Energy and Climate Program Priorities

 Fortunately the transition to clean energy is well underway in Iowa, supported by policies that Council has helped enact or implement in recent years.
 Iowa has become a national leader on clean energy in the past decade, a status we will seek to maintain and expand.
 At the same time, there are real obstacles to continued progress as our utilities continue to rely heavily on coal and we have experienced setbacks in the deployment of energy efficiency in recent years.
 We also know that the progress we have made so far is just a small fraction of what will be necessary to move Iowa and the U.S. as a whole away from fossil fuels to a 100% clean energy economy.

-Our policy goals in 2021-2022 will involve protection and implementation of existing policies, but will also be focused on moving Iowa forward in this pivotal moment for clean energy and expanding our reach to ensure greater equity in access to clean energy.
+Our policy goals in 2023-2024 will involve protection and implementation of existing policies, but will also be focused on programs and policies that encourage an equitable transition to clean energy that benefits Iowa’s environment, economy, and communities.

 The Council will advocate for policies and practices at the local, state, and federal level that encourage development of distributed renewable energy generation and large-scale renewable energy projects with the long-term goal of reaching 100% renewable electricity.
 We anticipate focusing on the following: